alangrainger/epic-journal/README.md

 I have builds for Windows, and I'd be very happy for anyone to submit builds for Mac and Linux.

+**NOTE: I have not paid for a Windows code-signing certificate, so you will get a warning when you try to install it.**

 Download the [latest release here](https://github.com/alangrainger/epic-journal/releases).

 ![Screenshot](screenshot.png?raw=true)